Muhammad Ali: In boxing

 Ali remains the only three-time lineal heavyweight champion.
 He is the only boxer to be named The Ring magazine Fighter of the Year six times and was involved in more Ring "Fight of the Year" bouts than any other fighter.
 He was one of only three boxers to be named "Sportsman of the Year" by Sports Illustrated.
 He was also named BBC Overseas Sports Personality of the Year three times.
 The Sporting News recognized him as the Fighter of the Decade for the 1960s.

 Ali was inducted into the International Boxing Hall of Fame in its first year and held wins over seven other Hall of Fame inductees during an era that has been called the golden age of heavyweight boxing.
 His joint records of beating 21 boxers for the world heavyweight title and winning 14 unified title bouts stood for 35 years.
-(Note: These records are shared with Joe Louis and José Napoles, respectively.
+(Note: Attributed to multiple references:) (Note: These records are shared with Joe Louis and José Napoles, respectively.
 Both these records were eventually beaten by Wladimir Klitschko.)
-(Note: Some sources claim that Joe Louis has actually defeated 22 fighters for the world heavyweight title; that would make Louis the sole holder of the eventually broken record.)

 The World Boxing Council ranks Ali as their greatest heavyweight champion of all time.